 - The ratio of the remuneration of each director to the median remuneration of the employees of the Company for the financial year: NIL During the year under review, the Company has not paid remuneration to only one of its Directors.
-The ratio of the remuneration of each director to the median remuneration of the employees of the Company for the Financial Year 2020-21 is NIL - ii) The % increase in remuneration of each director, Chief Financial Officer, Chief Executive Officer, Company Secretary or Manager, if any, in the financial year: NIL During the year under review, there has been no increase in remuneration of each director, Chief Financial Officer, Chief Executive Officer, Company Secretary or any Key Managerial Personnel. - iii) The percentage increase in the median remuneration of employees in the financial year: Nil - iv) The number of permanent employees on the rolls of company: 3(Three) - v) Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration: NIL During the year under review, the Company has not increased salary of employees and key Managerial personnel. - vi) Affirmation that the remuneration is as per the remuneration policy of the company:
+The ratio of the remuneration of each director to the median remuneration of the employees of the Company for the Financial Year 2021-22 is NIL - The % increase in remuneration of each director, Chief Financial Officer, Chief Executive Officer, Company Secretary or Manager, if any, in the financial year: NIL During the year under review, there has been no increase in remuneration of each director, Chief Financial Officer, Chief Executive Officer, Company Secretary or any Key Managerial Personnel. - iii) The percentage increase in the median remuneration of employees in the financial vear: Nil - iv) The number of permanent employees on the rolls of company: 3(Three) - Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration: NIL vi) Affirmation that the remuneration is as per the remuneration policy of the company: